gvwilson/thirdbit/src/fiction/santas/index.md

 he would have heard quiet murmurs about damage control crews reporting hull breaches and steering vanes needing in-flight repairs.
-The skirmish with Captain Clausbeard's ship had only been the equivalent of two cats taking swipes at one another and then pretending each other didn't exist, but airships are fragile things.
+The skirmish with Captain Clausbeard's ship had been the equivalent of two cats taking swipes at one another and then pretending each other didn't exist, but airships are fragile things.